DanKim0213/DanKim0213/README.md

   "name": "Taewon Kim",
   "alias": "Dan Kim",
   "birth": "1995-02-13",
-  "job": "frontend",
-  "who-am-i": [
+  "job": ["Frontend Developer", "Tech Blogger"], "who-am-i": [
     "Hi, there 👋 ",
     "I am a frontend developer",
+    "who is willing to accept your feedback",
-    "who is headed to the stars, ready to go far", "who never takes advice from somebody that ain't try" ],
+    "who is headed to the stars, ready to go far", "who never takes advice from somebody that ain't try" ]
 }
 ```

 ## 2. Tech skills 🌱